flotiq/flotiq-docs/docs/Universe/bubble.md

 ![](images/bubble/bubble-configure-api-request.png){: .center .width75 .border}

-Next, we click on "Add parameter" to set the parameter "hydrate" to 1, which enables us to retrieve data from relationships such as tags or the author of our post. (more about hydrate parameter: Docs) And finally, we click on " Initialize call."
+Next, we click on "Add parameter" to set the parameter "hydrate" to 1, which enables us to retrieve data from relationships such as tags or the author of our post. (more about hydrate
+parameter: [Docs](https://flotiq.com/docs/API/content-type/listing-co/##hydrating-objects)) And finally, we click on " Initialize call."

 ![](images/bubble/bubble-configure-api-request-headers.png){: .center .width75 .border}

-Next, we click on "Add parameter" to set the parameter "hydrate" to 1, which enables us to retrieve data from relationships such as tags or the author of our post. (more about hydrate
-parameter: [Docs](https://flotiq.com/docs/API/content-type/listing-co/#hydrating-objects)) And finally, we click on " Initialize call."
+If everything went according to plan, we should see a modal with the data returned by our API along with the data types deduced by Bubble.
+If needed, we can always modify them or hide data fields if they are not necessary.
+If the data and their types match those from our Flotiq CTD (FlotiqBlogPost), we click "SAVE."

 ![](images/bubble/bubble-configure-api-response.png){: .center .width75 .border}